 If you leave Korea without a re-entry permit (and your absence exceeds the 1-year auto-exemption threshold), your long-term visa status is cancelled upon departure.
 You will:

-For F-5 permanent residents: F-5 holders can be abroad for up to 2 consecutive years without losing status, but must notify immigration if staying abroad longer than 1 year.
+For permanent residents: F-5 holders can be abroad for up to 2 consecutive years without losing status, but must notify immigration if staying abroad longer than 1 year.

 Apply for a multiple re-entry permit at each visa extension if you travel frequently — it is much cheaper than applying per trip.